Last Updated on July 26, 2021

 43 miles | 1 hour 1 minute

 Hanging Rock State Park is a special place boasting stunning views of rolling mountains.
 Of course, you’ll need to hike for a bit to get to those views.
-Hanging Rock (1.3 miles) and Moore’s Wall Loop Trail (4.7 miles) are two of our favorite paths to get to the mountain.
+The Hanging Rock Trail (1.3 miles) and Moore’s Wall Loop Trail (4.7 miles) are two of our favorite paths to get to the mountain.

 There are also more than a few beautiful waterfalls at Hanging Rock.
 Lower Cascades is the most beautiful and, as a result, the most popular waterfall in the park.